nikitavoloboev/data/macOS/apps/fantastical.md

 ## Notes
 - To mass delete events, make empty search query (single space) on events I want to remove and delete them.
 Can also use stock Calendar app and search for `""` and cmd+shift+arrows events I want to delete.
+- [Google calendar sync select page](https://calendar.google.com/calendar/syncselect) allows you to select which calendars you want to sync to external apps like Fantastical.
+Useful for letting Fantastical know about `Other calendars` which by default don't sync.